bgrissin/K8S-Cassandra/cassandra-local/README.md

 PX performance monitoring and failover

-On the master node,  from within the git repo you cloned earlier, cd into the cassandra-local directory.
+On the master node, within the git repo you cloned earlier, cd into the cassandra-local directory.
 You should see several scripts and files similar to what is shown below.

     joeuser@cassandra1:~/K8S-Cassandra/cassandra-local$ ls -l
     total 24